farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 > ### Projects and Complications
 >
-> Use these Clocks when a player has a long-term project or when the GM inflicts a complication as a `consequence`.
+> Use these `clocks` when a player has a long-term project or when the GM inflicts a complication as a `consequence`.

 ## Doing Things